 Mr. Crawford and his wife, Edna lived in Manhattan and, like many wealthy New Yorkers before them, were seeking to establish a summer residence outside of the city.

-The Jehovah’s Witnesses who were seeking to build a Kingdom Hall in Rye, moved quickly and were able to acquire the ruins of the Cottage and its land from the estate of Evna Crawford, closing on April 3, 2003.
-But the Town of Rye had competing plans and hoped to acquire the Cottage and parcel and to restore the park to the original dimensions of the estate.
-On April 15, 2003, the Rye Town Board won approval to float a bond of $575,000 to purchase the burned-out Cottage and the 1 acre parcel on which it sat.
+The Jehovah’s Witnesses had been seeking to build a Kingdom Hall in Rye and so they moved to acquire the ruins of the Cottage and the parcel on which it sat from the Crawford family.
+The sale closed on April 3, 2003.
+But the Town of Rye aspired to acquire the Cottage and parcel so as to restore the park to the original dimensions of the estate.
+Indeed, on April 15, 2003, the Rye Town Board won approval to float a bond of $575,000 to purchase the Cottage and its one acre parcel.
 On June 17, 2003, the Town Board condemned the Cottage and moved to seize the property through eminent domain.
 The Jehovah’s Witnesses fought back, suing the Town for the right to take over the parcel and begin construction of the planned Kingdom Hall.
-But, in July 2003, Judge Harold Baer, Jr forced the litigants to settle and urged the Town to negotiate a purchase price with the Jehovah’s Witnesses.
-The sale price was settled at $750,000 and the property reverted to the Town and was added to the tax exempt list of parcels in the Town on December 20, 2004.
+But, in July 2003, Judge Harold Baer, Jr. forced the litigants to settle and urged the Town to negotiate a purchase price with the Jehovah’s Witnesses.
+The parties arrived at a sale price of $750,000 and the deal closed.
+The property thus reverted to the Town and was added to the tax exempt list of parcels in the Town on December 20, 2004.